sukeesh/Jarvis/doc/API.md

 :param text: the text to print (or talk)
 :param color: for text - use colorama (https://pypi.org/project/colorama/)
               e.g. Fore.BLUE
+:param speak: False, if text shouldn't be spoken even if speech is enabled

 ## input
 ```python